wordofwarning/wordofwarning.org/current/2018-emergency/evening/index.md

 **Katt Perry** is a theatre maker, performer and FE lecturer currently based in Northamptonshire.
 Since graduating she has been collaborating on Michael Pinchbeck’s Concerto.
 **Ryan O’Shea** (Co-Director) is is a theatre-maker, creative producer and performer based between Manchester and Bristol.
 He is a member of Reckless Sleepers and also works with Living Pictures, Massive Owl and Michael Pinchbeck.
-<a href="http://kattperry73.wixsite.com/kattperrytheatre" target="_blank">kattperry73.wixsite.com</a> | <a href="http://twitter.com/kattperrytheatre " target="_blank">@kattperrytheatre </a>
+<a href="http://kattperry73.wixsite.com/kattperrytheatre" target="_blank">kattperry73.wixsite.com</a> | <a href="http://twitter.com/kattperrytheatre " target="_blank">@katperrytheatre </a>

 **Magda Tuka + Opeaen | *Deus ex running machine (Dex)***
 Dex - it’s my desperate, full of hope and expectations great run and noise repetition penetrating everything.
 The inspiration for this run is *Birth of tragedy* by F. Nietzsche.*‘Be as I am!
 Under the incessantly changing phenomena the eternal primordial mother, always forcing things into existence, always satisfied with the changing nature of appearances!’* F. Nietzsche.

-**Magda Tuka** (performance) is is the founding artistic director of Ja Ja Ja Ne Ne Ne, an organisation to facilitate the production and teaching of a growing body of hybrid work, performances and workshops have developed over recent years through an extensive series of funded residencies and festivals, mainly in Central and Eastern Europe, UK and the Balkans, with appearances in Netherlands and USA.
-<a href="http://tuka.link" target="_blank">tuka.link</a> | <a href="http://twitter.com/" target="_blank">@</a>
+**Magda Tuka** (performance) is is the founding artistic director of Ja Ja Ja Ne Ne Ne, an organisation to facilitate the production and teaching of a growing body of hybrid work, performances and workshops have developed over recent years through an extensive series of funded residencies and festivals, mainly in Central and Eastern Europe, UK and the Balkans, with appearances in Netherlands and USA. <a href="http://tuka.link" target="_blank">tuka.link</a> | <a href="http://twitter.com/" target="_blank">@</a>
 **Opaean** – sound designer. <a href="http://opaean.uk" target="_blank">opaean.uk</a> | <a href="http://twitter.com/" target="_blank">@</a>

 **Miss Englatina | *Mi casa, su casa***